 In order to investigate whether the surveys were of comparable factor structure across different groups of respondents (i.e., elementary, middle, and high school students; racial-ethnic groups; and boys and girls), measurement invariance was tested in a hierarchical fashion by testing configural invariance, weak factorial invariance, and strong factorial invariance (Meredith, 1993; Widaman & Reise, 1997).
 The purpose of testing configural invariance is to investigate whether groups share the same structure (or if the same items are loading on the same latent factors) in the CFA.
 When testing for this type of invariance, the pattern of freed and fixed parameters is kept the same across groups, however the estimates for the parameters in the groups are independent.
-Configural invariance is supported if the fit indices for the groups are adequate.
-If configural invariance is not achieved, comparing groups on the same scale would be similar to comparing apples with oranges (Chen, 2007; Chen & West, 2008).
+Configural invariance is not achieved, comparing groups on the same scale would be similar to comparing apples with oranges (Chen, 2007; Chen & West, 2008).